aamathews23/adventure-blog/content/posts/react-basics.md

 React is the most popular web tool in the front-end ecosystem.
 It is not a framework, but a library which assists you in creating functionally componentized websites and web applications.
 This tutorial is geared to cover the basics of React and Typescript.
 It will assume you have a basic understanding of HTML and CSS.

-## Vite

-I like to use Vite as a build tool.
-It is a much faster tool than the standard `create-react-app` tool, while providing all of the same functionality.
-To read more about Vite checkout their documentation!

 ## Table of Contents

 ## React Overview